dmx-systems/dmx-documentation/docs/devel.rst

 In contrast to the initial build of the plugin you can recognize some differences in this log:

 * The old version of the plugin currently deployed is stopped.
-* The new version of the plugin is deployed (that is //started// and //activated//) right away.
+* The new version of the plugin is deployed (that is *started* and *activated*) right away.
-* The plugin is //not// installed again in the database as already done while initial build.
+* The plugin is *not* installed again in the database as already done while initial build.
-* The migration is //not// run again as already done while initial build.
+* The migration is *not* run again as already done while initial build.

 To ensure the DMX Webclient is aware of the changed plugin press the browser's reload button.